Chapter 21.37

 21.37.140 Electric vehicle charging infrastructure.

 (3) Spaces reserved for electric vehicle charging may be included in the minimum required parking spaces pursuant to other provisions of this chapter.
-Unless required otherwise by law, there is no minimum number of parking spaces required to be reserved for electric vehicle charging.

-(4) The design and location of spaces reserved for electric vehicle charging shall at a minimum include the following:
+(4) The design and location of parking spaces reserved for electric vehicle charging shall at a minimum include the following:

 (a) The space shall satisfy the dimensional requirements set forth in WMC 21.37.070;